doosemavis/rick_and_morty_cli/README.md

 ## How to start:

-To begin the CLI, run this program by typing the follwing into your terminal, and then pressing 'enter'
+To start the CLI, enter the follwing code into your terminal, and then press 'enter'

 ```ruby
 ruby bin/start